 EOS 6D Mark II with an EF 24 – 105 L lens

 I am very excited to start shooting with my new full frame camera.
 I was lucky enough to obtain a forgivable PPP Loan during the pandemic and it just covered the cost of the camera.
 I’ve begun shooting with it and getting used to having a big camera again.
-Looking forward to the images I will make and the I’m really wanting to get back on the road!
+Looking forward to the images I will make and I’m really wanting to get back on the road!

 Note: All of my camera gear was stolen in early 2019, along with my new-to-me art studio and home on wheels.
-During 2019 – early 2021, I’d been limited to using my iPhone X as my sole camera and I had to cancel all of my travel/photography plans those years.
+During 2019 – early 2021, I’d been limited to using my iPhone X as my sole camera and I had to cancel all of my travel/photography plans for those years.
 The following cameras were used to take the smaller images on the site.

 30D: Canon EOS 30D 8mp with an EF 24 – 105 L lens (stolen)